 Raises funds to make grants for the restoration and preservation of women's films.
 Contact: Kirsten Larvick ( email@example.com).

 Provides networking and support for NYWIFT writers.
-To join or for more info, contact Katy Ostrander at email@example.com.
+To join or for more info, contact Jennifer S. Wilkov at ( email@example.com).

 Screenplay Reading Roundtable